5 Best Roland Electronic Drum Sets

 Cons

-• Expensive option to anyone who has never bought a pro kit before
+• Expensive option for anyone who has never purchased a pro kit before

 The TD17-KVX is another popular option on Roland’s product list.
 While it’s not as popular as the kits we’ve already gone through, it’s definitely a kit that is worth mentioning.